betaglot/plantabeta/docs/dev/Sequence.md

 🔷 Code

-## Differentiate(Phrase, Supermoto, Move, Submoto, BodyMoto)
+## Differentiate(Phrase, Supermoto, Move, Submoto, BodyMove)

-An ArmPhrase is a list of ArmMotos performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)
+An ArmPhrase is a list of ArmMoves performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)

 ## Control Flow Statements